 (4) As a result of all above, the eastern economies are characterised with backward bending supply curves of effort and the risk taking.

-(5) The native industries have neither organization nor capital and they are ignorant of modern technology and market conditions.
+(5) The native industries have neither organization nor capital and they are ignorant of modern technology

 (6) People are indulged in speculative activities rather in business enterprises.